jhorology/nks-presets-collection/README.md

 |Hive|||||||
 |AnalogLab|||||||

- 1. Image files were not recognized, maybe path contained '!'.
+ 1. Image files were not recognized, maybe the reason for path contained '!'.

 ## License